Partnering With Parents

 ‘Partnering with Parent Groups’ is an initiative based on Witherslack Group’s long-standing appreciation of the role that parent groups and organisations play in supporting parents and carers of children and young people.

-By offering parent groups and their members a wide range of support and benefits it is hoped that this initiative will allow each group to not only continue the fantastic work they do but also assist them to develop and offer greater support, advice and services in the future.
+By offering parent groups and their members a wide range of support and benefits it is hoped that this initiative will allow each group to not only continue the fantastic work they do but also assist them in developing and offering greater support, advice and services in the future.

 One of the many ways we will be supporting parent groups is by actively promoting them across our website and social media.
-Please see below a list and further details of our members that will be updated on a regular basis.
+Please see below a list and further details of our members that will be updated regularly.